Case Study:

 • Expanded eligibility for rich results and enhanced SERP features

-• Strengthened author transparency and publisher trust signals
+• Strengthened publisher trust and author transparency signals

 Why This Matters